senpay/ftm_python_example/readme.md

-This is tested on Windows computer
+This is tested on Windows computer in PowerShell (hence - PS)

 ```
 PS cd src
-python -m unittest
+PS python -m unittest
 ```

+example with UI test only in branch `e2e`